brucemcpherson/bmChroma/dependencies.md

 # Google Apps Script Project: bmChroma
-This repo (bmChroma) was automatically updated on 5/18/2023, 10:32:59?AM by GasGit
+This repo (bmChroma) was automatically updated on 1/31/2024, 1:16:11 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")